qanastek/sdialog/docs/sdialog/index.rst

 2. Personas and Agents
 ~~~~~~~~~~~~~~~~~~~~~~

-SDialog enables rich, persona-driven dialogue generation by allowing you to define detailed character profiles and simulate agents that role-play these personas.
-This abstraction makes it easy to create realistic, diverse, and controllable conversational agents.
+SDialog enables rich, persona-driven dialogue generation by allowing the definition of detailed character profiles and the simulation of agents that role-play these personas.
+This abstraction supports the creation of realistic, diverse, and controllable conversational agents.

 Persona
 ^^^^^^^

+The ``Persona`` class defines a character profile for role-playing in dialogue generation.
+It includes fields for name, role, background, personality, circumstances, rules, and language, which are used to generate system prompts and maintain consistent agent behavior.

 - **Purpose:** Defines a character profile for role-playing in dialogue generation.
 - **Fields:**

   - ``name``: Name of the persona.
   - ``role``: Role or occupation (e.g., "barista", "customer").
   - ``background``: Background information.